Lecithin 900 g

 Lecithin and choline intake from food is emphasized in physical exertion and the growth, but the regeneration of cells and tissues is also necessary for older horses.
 Peripheral vascular slowdown is a normal condition of aging.
 The body's blood circulation slows down and the nerve linkages becomes brittle.
 Therefore, it is important to ensure that the remaining connections functions effectively.
 Lecithin befits a natural source of acetylcholine also for older horses.

-Lecithin is a good addition for horses suffering from stomach ulcers, because it has the ability to neutralize strong stomach acids.
+Lecithin is a good addition for horses suffering from sensitive stomach, because it has the ability to neutralize strong stomach acids.
 Lecithin strengthens the intestinal water-repellent surface layer and can thus protect and strengthen the gastric mucous membrane, as well as to speed up the healing of existing ulcers.
 Phosphatidylcholine improves the fat-soluble vitamins A, D, vitamin E absorption in the gastrointestinal tract.
 With regular use of lecithin to strengthen the immune system.

 Several supplements developed for the treatment of gastric ulcers includes lecithin and pectin.
 These have been found to be an accelerating effect on the healing of ulcers.